 Fuck yeah, El Salvador!

 Honduras and El Salvador are two countries that get almost entirely overlooked!
-This to me is crazy, as I had some of my best memories surfing in El Salvador and tramping through the Honduran jungle.
+This to me is crazy, as I met people who had some of their best memories surfing in El Salvador and tramping through the Honduran jungle.
+Whilst I’m no surfer myself, I still enjoyed Santa Ana and San Salvador.

 It’s not finding something to do that’s tricky in Central America – it’s picking what to do first!
 There are some truly spectacular adventures to be had: above, below, and on the water.
-Whether you end up a boat bum, sailing the Caribbean Coast of Central America or whether you simply dive from time to time, the water will reward you here!
+Whether you end up hiking up a volcano, sailing the Caribbean coast, diving from time to time, or exploring Mayan ruins, there are numerous rewards to be found!

 Muy bien.